learn-co-students/ruby-oo-fundamentals-instance-variables-lab-london-web-111819/README.md

 bro_greeting = "Sup, bro?"
 ```

-The code above sets a variable, `bro_greeting`, equal to the string `"Sup, bro?"`.
+The code above sets a varia_greble, `broeting`, equal to the string `"Sup, bro?"`.
 Now we can use that variable to read and operate on that string.

 ```ruby
 bro_greeting #=> "Sup, bro?"